NTZBL/NTZBL/README.md

 ### <div align="center">I'm , a developer working on random projects</div>

--  I’m currently learning C++ and Java

-- You can as me to do things for you, more info in DM
+- You can ask me to do things for you, more info in DM

 - Everything that I do is done for Educational Purposes only!